kojimano/Megatron-DeepSpeed-ABCI/abci/experiments/INSTRUCTIONS.md

 2. If the problem persists, stop the training process.
 First, obtain the job id with `qstat -u acf15317dw`, then execute `qdel $JOBID`.
 3. To resume training, run the model from the last known good checkpoints and change the random seed:
   - Change `--seed` in `./abci/shell/pretrain_gpt_13b_544gpu_commonspace_resume.sh`.
-  - Identify the checkpoints two steps prior to the divergence of training loss by running  `ls /bb/grandchallenge/gaf51090/checkpoints/13b_544gpu_commonspace_start`.
+  - Identify the checkpoints two steps prior to the divergence of training loss by running  `ls /bb/grandchallenge/gaf51090/checkpoints/13b_544gpu_commonspace_start_tr2`.
-  - Update the file  `/bb/grandchallenge/gaf51090/checkpoints/13b_544gpu_commonspace_start/latest_checkpointed_iteration.txt` with the chosen checkpoints.
+  - Update the file  `/bb/grandchallenge/gaf51090/checkpoints/13b_544gpu_commonspace_start_tr2/latest_checkpointed_iteration.txt` wiZZth the chosen checkpoints.
   - Restart the job with `qsub -ar 23682 -g gaf51090 ./abci/jobs/pretrain_gpt_13b_544gpu_commonspace_resume.sh`.
   - The training should resume and log new entries in WandB.